parallel-web/parallel-sdk-python/README.md

 To get the best performance out of Parallel's API, we recommend using the asynchronous client, especially for executing multiple Task Runs concurrently.
-Functionality between the synchronous and asynchronous clients is identical.
+Functionality between the synchronous and asynchronous clients is identical, including the convenience methods.

 ## Convenience methods

 ### Execute

-The `execute` method provides a single call which combines creating a task run, polling until it is completed, and parsing structured outputs (if specified).
+The `execute` method provides a single call that combines creating a task run, polling until completion, and parsing structured outputs (if specified).

-If an output type which inherits from `BaseModel` is specified in the call to `.execute()`, the response content will be parsed into an instance of the provided output type.
+If an output type that inherits from `BaseModel` is specified in the call to `.execute()`, the response content will be parsed into an instance of the provided output type.
 The parsed output can be accessed via the `parsed` property on the output field of the response.